m110h/protopuddlepp/README.md

 Also you can try to install wxWidgets from a repository.

-And final build the project:
+And final, build the project:
 ```
 $ cd {some directory}
 $ git clone https://github.com/m110h/protopuddlepp.git